Below is a list of common questions we get asked about our pricing. If we haven’t answered your question click here to

 We've got you covered.
 We pass through the 30 minute wholesale prices directly, and this is typically significantly cheaper than the Government’s Default Market Offer, but to give you peace of mind we guarantee you will never pay more than the Default Market Offer on average over a year or we’ll refund the difference.

 Price spikes happen fewer than nine hours a year historically.
 Defined as when the price rises to anything from $3/kWh to $19/kWh (or $21/kWh in SA), price spikes tend to occur when most households are using energy intensive appliances (usually the aircon) and there aren't enough renewables in the grid to meet demand.
 At these times, coal and gas-fired power stations charge 100x normal prices for their power, driving up the wholesale price.
 It's important to shift your usage when price spikes happen if you're able, as this will help keep your costs down and keep money out of the pockets of coal and gas generators.
 The Amber app will help you do that.
 You can read more about price spikes here.

 Yes.
-If you live in VIC, the Premium FiT is actually funded by the Government, so we'll pass that straight through to you, and even add on our normal FiT (equal to the wholesale energy price at the time of exports) as well.
+If you're currently on a Premium FiT then that is actually funded by your state Government, so we'll pass that straight through to you.
+We'll even add on our normal FiT (equal to the wholesale energy price at the time of exports) as well.

 Yes - that's a controlled load tariff, which means that your local network give you cheaper rates for your energy.